outrunJ/tool/README.md

 # tool

-Implementation of language feature extensions and basic tools in the GoLand language.
+The simplest implementation of out-of-the-box automation tools and scripts.